-CSIS 201 Introduction to Computer Science I (3) CSIS 202 Introduction to Computer Science II (3) CSIS 310 Data Structures and File Processing (3)
+CSIS 310 Data Structures and File Processing (3)

 Students must choose 9 additional semester hours of upper-division computer and information science (CSIS) coursework

 Teacher Education Department

 The teacher education program at George Fox University is designed to prepare teachers for careers in public and private schools through a curriculum that builds on a broad foundation in Christian liberal arts education through specialization in elementary education with methods, clinical studies in teaching, and learning theory.
 Teacher education and licensure in Oregon operates under the approved program approach.
 Teaching licenses are issued to qualified applicants who have completed a teacher education program approved by the Oregon Teacher Standards and Practices Commission (TSPC), and who are able to satisfy other state requirements in effect at the time they complete graduation requirements and apply for a teaching license.